aayushgarg635-max/PYTHON-COMPLETE-COURSE/README.md

 - Python 3
 - VS Code
 ## LEARNING APPROACH
-- Handbook
+- Handbook Revision
-- Regular commits
+- Regular commits on github
 - Focusing on logic building
 - Revising and rebuilding concepts daily
 - Currently not using any AI majorly  to build strong core concepts in logicbuilding and programming